smgrv123/diced-docs/pitch deck/Pitch Deck - Content.md

 ### Strategic Roadmap
 1. Have diverse SKUs with weekly rotating menus
 2. Introduce the subscription model for this service
-3. Announce the option to have the meal cooked for you
+3. Add the option to have the meals cooked for you

 ---
 ## Product Details
 Diced provides:
-- To ensure optimal freshness, the preparation of all meal kits will start only after the order is placed.
-- Reduce ordering indecision by simplifying the user experience of the app
-- Focus on:
-	- Transparency
-	- Quality
--

 ---

 ## Go-To-Market Strategy (GTM)